colmhaugh/Album-Covers-Memory-Game/README.md

 ## Making a Local Clone

   - The site was deployed to GitHub pages.
 The steps to deploy are as follows:
-  - On the top of the page there is a green button "Code".
+  - On the top of the page there is a button "Code".
-  - Press the button and To clone the repository using HTTPS, under "Clone with HTTPS", copy the link.
+  - Press the button and clone the repository using HTTPS, under "Clone with HTTPS", copy the link.
   - Open Git Bash
   - Change the current working directory to the location where you want the cloned directory to be made.
   - Type git clone, and then paste the URL you copied in Step 3.